Gbps/fastlog/README.md

 ```

 [Check out the default style to see how it works.](fastlog/styles/pwntools.py)

+## Project Status
+This project is currently in Beta while I continue to improve some features.
+There aren't any breaking changes planned, just additions of new features.

 ## Is this just pwntools?
 Fastlog was born out of a sadness for bland Python script outputs and a love of the logging module from the Pwntools project.